Felix Magath: Playing career

+Style of play

+A talented, creative, and intelligent diminutive playmaker, with an eye for goal, Magath normally played either as an attacking or central midfielder, and was an elegant player on the ball, who possessed excellent technical skills, vision, and stamina, despite his lack of significant pace and his stocky physique.
+He was also a strong passer and striker of the ball with his left foot, and stood out for his work-rate on the pitch, as well as his ability to interpret the game.
+Considered to be a decisive player, he is rated by pundits as one of the greatest midfielders in the history of the Bundesliga.

 Managerial career

 1986–1992: General manager

 Having suffered a career-ending knee injury, Magath retired shortly after the 1986 World Cup and became general manager for his former club Hamburg.
 He left Hamburg in June 1988 after moderate success.
 His next stints as general manager included then 2.
-Bundesliga side 1.
-FC Saarbrücken (November 1989 to June 1990) as well as Bayer Uerdingen (July 1990 to January 1992) who were relegated from the first tier during Magath's time at the club.
+Bundesliga, side 1.
+FC Saarbrücken (November 1989 to June 1990), as well as Bayer Uerdingen (July 1990 to January 1992), who were relegated from the first tier during Magath's time at the club.